Central New York Regional Transportation Authority: Fares and Passes

+Reduced fares for Seniors and persons with disabilities are 50% off all fare types.

+Fares and passes can be purchased with cash and coins on board the bus.
+Tap to pay can only be used for one-way fares.
+Ride passes can also be purchased online, the Centro app, or through a vending machine in the Syracuse and Utica Hubs.

 Facilities

 Syracuse Centro Transit Hub

 The Centro Transit Hub in Syracuse, located at 599 S. Salina St, replaced the original Common Center transfer location at the intersection of S. Salina and E. Fayette Streets.

 The old Common Center utilized the four corners of the intersection to "line up" buses, leaving passengers unprotected from inclement weather and with limited seating.
 Centro riders often had to cross the busy intersection twice to reach their next bus.
 The congestion caused by having dozens of full-sized buses and hundreds of people transferring buses at regular intervals throughout the day had been blamed for the lack of development in the 300 block of South Salina St.

 Centro chose the current site of the Hub in 2006 and plans were approved by the Federal Transit Administration in November 2008.
 The design team included Centro, QPK Design, Parsons Brinckerhoff, Robson Woese Inc., and Fisher Associates.
 Construction began in 2011 and the facility opened on September 4, 2012.
 The facility offers twenty-two covered bus bays, covered outdoor seating, and an indoor lobby with seating, public restrooms, information booth and ticket vending machines.